 What may seem reasonable to you may not seem reasonable to other nearby citizens or law enforcement officers.
 With a rise in child deaths as a result of being left unattended in a vehicle with excessive heat, Arizona citizens have become extremely nervous about leaving children unattended in a vehicle in any weather.
 Given this social uneasiness, people are quick to report a child left unattended in a vehicle, regardless of the weather.
 This can lead to criminal charges, such as child endangerment.
 The child does not need to suffer any injury for an adult to be charged with child endangerment.
+A Phoenix child abuse attorney can help you explore your legal options and craft an effective defense for your unique situation.

 Depending on the level of risk that law enforcement perceived the child was in, charges can range from a Class 1 Misdemeanor to a Class 6 Felony.